Academic Catalog

 Educational Talent Search Program

-Office: Patterson House
+Office: Telford House

 Email: Andrea.Brin@eku.edu

-The EKU Educational Talent Search (ETS) Program is one of the federal TRIO, pre-college programs that serves 765 students in Estill, Garrard, Jackson, Lee, and Madison counties.
+The EKU Educational Talent Search (ETS) Program is one of the federal TRIO pre-college programs that serves 765 students in Estill, Garrard, Jackson, Lee, and Madison counties.
 ETS is funded by the U.S. Department of Education and has been hosted at EKU since 1985.
 ETS works with students in middle school and high school who have the interest and ability to continue their education beyond high school.
 Two-thirds of the participants must meet federal income and first-generation guidelines for the program.

 The goal of the program is to assist participants as they transition from middle school to high school, and on to a post-secondary educational institution.
 Educational Talent Search offers services related to the following areas: academic information, career resources, exposure to college campuses, career sites and cultural activities, financial literacy, financial aid program information, mentoring, tutoring and personal development activities.
 Educational Talent Search also offers assistance to out-of-school adults in identifying additional support services.
 ETS offers assistance for high school completion through referrals to GED programs and local high schools.
 Services are also available for those who are enrolling in postsecondary institutions for the first time or for those who are returning to school.

 All ETS services and activities are at no cost to the student and family.
-More information and the ETS application can be found on the ETS website at: www.ets.eku.edu.
+More information and the ETS application can be found on the ETS website at: www.eku.edu/educational-talent-search

 McNair Scholars Program

-(859) 622-6249
+(859) 622-7029

 The McNair Scholars Program at Eastern Kentucky University is a federal initiative funded through the U.S. Department of Education.
 The McNair Scholars Program encourages and assists undergraduate students from disadvantaged backgrounds who aim to enter careers that require doctoral achievement.
 Professional staff members provide supportive supplemental advising, offer holistic academic counseling, and facilitate structured training opportunities that enhance participants’ readiness for graduate school applications and preparation for graduate school achievement.